famedaxolotl/gce-wget/README.md

 Use `--help` to see more details.

 ### To-do (roadmap):
-- Extract argument parser logic
+- ~~ Extract argument parser logic~~ (maybe better error handling needed?)
 - Create function which formats the regex
-- Run pass the regex onto wget
+- Pass the regex onto wget
 - Find a solution to allow wget to accept multiple urls